-Current efforts to enhance the coverage and language support of medical knowledge in Wikipedia are mainly driven by Wikimedia Medicine.
+32 Current efforts to enhance the coverage and language support of medical knowledge in Wikipedia are mainly driven by Wikimedia Medicine.
 For further information, please refer to https://meta.wikimedia.org/wiki/Wiki Project Med.
-An example of the initiatives under this umbrella is the Special Wikipedia Awareness Scheme for The Healthcare Affiliates project, focused on languages of India.
-An explanation of this project can be found at https://en.wikipedia.org/wiki/Wikipedia:SWASTHA.
+An example of the initiatives under this umbrella is the Special Wikipedia The observation here that current language coverage in Wikidata and Wikipedia correlates more closely to countries' development index than to the number of speakers of each natural language aligns with previous work demonstrating low correlation of Wikidata to the number of speakers [27].